-This article explains the action priority matrix or activity prioritization matrix in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+This article explains the Action Priority Matrix (APM) or activity prioritization matrix in a practical way, including a template.
+After reading you will understand the basics of this powerful effectiveness and time management tool.
+In this article you can also find a free downloadable Action Priority Matrix (APM) template.

 People in organizations have busy diaries overflowing with appointments and various activities.